A Generalized Bisimulation Metric of State Similarity between Markov Decision Processes: From Theoretical Propositions to Applications: Introduction

 \textit{Q2.
 If so, how can these properties facilitate the theoretical analysis involving multiple MDPs? }

-To answer Q1, we present a systematically generalized definition for GBSM and rigorously establish the three essential metric properties that align with the pseudometric properties of BSM.
+To answer Q1, we present a formal definition for the modified BSM in multi-MDP scenarios, which we refer to as generalized BSM (GBSM), and rigorously establish three metric properties that align with the pseudometric properties of BSM.
 These properties are summarized as (1) GBSM symmetry, (2) inter-MDP triangle inequality, and (3) the distance bound on identical state spaces.
 To answer Q2, we apply GBSM in the theoretical analyses of policy transfer, state aggregation, and sampling-based estimation of MDPs, yielding explicit bounds for policy transfer performance, aggregation error, and estimation error, respectively.
 Notably, when the compared MDPs are identical, the error bound of GBSM reduces to the error bound of BSM for a single MDP.
-We prove that the GBSM-derived bound is strictly tighter than the bound directly obtained from BSM, along with an explicit and closed-form sample complexity for approximation which advances beyond the asymptotic results of \citep{10.1137/10080484X}.
+We prove that the GBSM-derived bound is strictly tighter than the bound directly obtained from BSM, along with an explicit and closed-form sample complexity for approximation that advances beyond the asymptotic results of~\citep{10.1137/10080484X}.
 Numerical results corroborate our theoretical findings.